-with credit and exclusions for food, shelter, and medical care, rates of 0%, 4.2 percent, and 12.4 percent will suffice if total expenditures are the base of the tax.
+Another way to think about the distributional effects of a VAT with a \$1,000 household credit is to consider what rate structure on a consumed income tax would raise the same revenue and maintain the same Suits Index as does the VAT with credit.
+I considered a three rate consumed income tax where total expenditures are subject to a graduated rate structure with breakpoints at the 25th and 75th percentiles.
+We can preserve revenue and the Suits Index with a rate structure of 2.0, 6.5%, and 11.9% when current consumption is used to measure people's economic well-being.
+To duplicate the effects of a VAT with credit and exclusions for food, shelter, and medical care, rates of 0%, 4.2%, and 12.4% will suffice if total expenditures are the base of the tax.
 Table 8 reports median average tax rates (with current consumption in the base) for these consumed income taxes.
-For the tax equivalent to a VAT on total expenditures, the bottom tax rate is set to zero and the middle and top rate are set to raise the same amount of revenue and preserve the Suits Index value, conditional on the marginal rates increasing with income.
+For the tax that is equivalent to a VAT on total expenditures the bottom tax rate was set to zero and the middle and top rate were set to raise the same amount of revenue and preserve the Suits Index value, conditional on the marginal rates increasing with income.
 It is not possible to construct a set of tax rates that satisfy the above conditions with the lowest rate being zero.
-The lowest value I can set the bottom rate and meet the required conditions is 2 percent.
-Once various expenditures are excluded from the VAT, it becomes possible to set the rate on the lowest bracket equal to zero.
+The lowest value I can set the bottom rate is 2.0% and meet the required conditions.
+Once various expenditures are excluded from the VAT it becomes possible to set the rate on the lowest bracket equal to zero.